esp8266/Arduino/readme.txt

 0006

+Mac version no longer requires Java 1.5, meaning it should run on 10.3.9.
 Added support for analog inputs 6 and 7 and pwm on pins 5 and 6 on the on the ATmega168 used in the Arduino Mini (extra analog inputs not available in DIP ATmega168s).